uchicago-cs/chiwebsite/chidb/testing.rst

 When present, P4 must always be written with double quotes.
 For example::

    String 13  5   _   "Hello, world!"

+If it contains a SQL statement, it will be a single SQL statement in a single line.
+This statement will be compiled into a DBM program when the DBMF file is loaded, which requires a working code generator.

 The *query results* contain one line per row returned by the program.
 Each column can be separated by any amount of space characters.
 Strings must be written in double quotes,